mofeiyu/dnn/README.md

 - Singleton Pattern:

-    - Safe , easy to tune Hyper parameter and build the network as you need
+    - Safe , easy to tune hyper parameter and build the network as you need

 - Simple factory(static factory method):